Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - This 2014 piece on “Outlander’s” revolutionary depiction of female (and male!) sexuality is one of my favorite things I’ve ever written.
 A couple years ago, executive producer Ron Moore and I talked about sex-scene cliches that we can’t stand.
 From 2017: I talked to the stars of “Outlander” and also Moore about the show’s evolution over time.

-Also!
-I have an Instagram (warning: It’s mostly pictures of my travels and pretty flowers).
+In case it’s of interest, I have an Instagram (warning: It’s mostly pictures of my travels, animals and pretty flowers).
 Three other things before I get to the next section: One, I frequently get the questions, “How did you become a TV critic?
 How could I get into the writing-about-TV game?” and I’ve addressed those queries in this post.
 Two, I still love TV and, as you can see from the links above, I’m still writing about it, reporting on it and even doing the occasional review, but I’m no longer reviewing TV full time, and this Vanity Fair article explains why.
 Three, if you’d like to know more about my life and tattoos, this post from 2013 is from the middle of my family-pocalypse, this is about life stuff and my arm tattoos, and this is what I wrote when my mom died in 2016.
 More tattoo content: This is my back piece.

 In addition to the ones names above, of course there are dozens of shows I want you to watch and catch up on and love.
 I don’t have time to list them all, but here are a few worth mentioning: I wrote quite a bit about Spartacus over the years – interviews and reviews and a “what to watch before you binge it on Netflix” explainer.
 If you think you’re too good for “Spartacus” and that “Spartacus” is something you should sneer at, think again.
-A more recent Starz offering that’s twisty fun: “Counterpart.”
-“The Good Fight” (especially Season 2) is swell and this year, I also really loved Amazon’s “A Very English Scandal.”

-More #content for you: “Wynonna Earp” makes me smile every damn time (and the first two seasons are on Netflix, woo!), “Peaky Blinders,” “Crazy Ex-Girlfriend,” “Rectify” “Happy Valley” are also on Netflix, “You’re the Worst” is on Hulu (as is the cult gem “Mary Kills People“), get into “The Americans” via Amazon for Lenin’s sake (comrades, that final season!!)
+More content for you: “Wynonna Earp” makes me smile every damn time (and the first two seasons are on Netflix, woo!), “Peaky Blinders,” “Crazy Ex-Girlfriend,” “Rectify” “Happy Valley” are also on Netflix, “You’re the Worst” is on Hulu (as is the cult gem “Mary Kills People“), get into “The Americans” via Amazon for Lenin’s sake (comrades, that final season!!)
 “The Returned” is magnificently cry-inducing and weird, “Banshee” and “Strike Back” both had wobbly final seasons but were really worth watching before that.

 Comedy is so good in recent years that I wrote a big piece in 2016 about how half-hour shows are crushing it even more than drama (it’s good to live in a world in which half-hours as varied as “Atlanta,” “One Day at a Time,” “Brooklyn Nine-Nine” and “The Good Place” are so consistently excellent).
 More raves!
 “Killjoys” is my sci-fi jam and “Killing Eve” is amazing.
 As previously stated, I am a megafan of “Jane the Virgin.”
 Oh, also, “Black-ish!”
 (And more “Black-ish”!)